(updated June 17, 2013)

 -On the 100Mb disk, start the resulting Mac OS installer.img file.
 The installer will check the 19 parts and place a disk image icon on the desktop.
 When you open that disk image icon, you'll see the installer for Mac OS 7.5.3.
 Start the installation and choose the 500Mb disk as target.
 Once the installation has finished, you can stop Basilisk.

--Start the GUI again and remove the floppy disk image entries and the 100Mb volume from the volumes list.
+-Start the GUI again, set the Mac Model ID to support Mac OS 7, remove the floppy disk image entries and the 100Mb volume from the volumes list.
 When you start Basilisk, you'll boot into a fresh installation of Mac OS 7.5.3

 For more assistance, consult our Basilisk II forum.